-Ports of Entry Official ports of entry
+Ports of Entry

-ornicial ports of entry for independent sailors are San Juan, Aguadilla, Fajardo, Mayagüez, and Ponce.
-All arriving vessels must be inspected, and each arriving individual must fill out Declaration Form 6059B, as well as an I-94 form if not in possession of a valid visa.
+Official ports of entry for independent sailors are San Juan, Aguadilla, Fajardo, Mayagüez, and Ponce.
+All arriving vessels must be inspected, and each arriving individual must have a passport and have already completed the online ESTA application or have a valid visa where necessary (see p102).